WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Mx Delporte.md

 # <center><span style="color:#003399">Eugene</span></center>

 This Is Long Overdue
+Is That The Right Blue?
+It Looks It

 I Think It Would Be Weird To Pretend I Have Not Always Thought Eugene Was Super Cool And Impressive Even Back When Neither Of Us Were Doing Great I Used Her As A Reason To Try To Improve And Now In 2026 I Think I Am Going To Start To Do Something Simiar